Lake Maxinkuckee Its Intrigue History & Genealogy Culver, Marshall, Indiana

 Best embroidered ottoman cover Mrs Stechhan Indianapolis $2

-He was a poet and had some of his peoms published in two volumes I have found thus far:
+He was a poet and had some of his peoms published in volumes I have found thus far:

 MAXINKUCKEE